w-duffy/m5-test-specs/README.md

 Copy the `.env.example` file to a `.env` and add your test url:
 - `cp .env.example .env`

-### Local vs Prod Testing
-If you're testing locally, start by running your backend and frontend.
-- You'll need ensure your app is running before running the test specs.

-The `.env` should point to either your local dev server, or your Render URL.
+### Use the Specs Locally
-- The starter comes with the `STUDENT_URL` set to `http://localhost:5173`.
+Start by running your backend and frontend.
+The starter comes with the `STUDENT_URL` env variable set to `http://localhost:5173`.
+So ensure your dev server is on this port or modify your `.env` if it's not.

-- You can change this to your Render url.
-Note the lack of a trailing slash.
+You do not need to retest this test suite in production.
+Render's compute power on their free tier might get overwhelemed if you're running the specs in parallel, leading to flaky results.
+So you can run the specs locally to confirm you're getting points, and then push your code to production when you're done.
+(Remember to run `npm run build` before pushing to production).

 ### Running the tests
 > ⚠️ Before running the below command, please read the below section on adding test identifiers.
 - `npx playwright test --ui`

-## Adding Test Identifiers ⭐
+## ⭐ Adding Test Identifiers ⭐

 Since everyone's project will be different, we can add attributes to elements so that Playwright can easily identify your interactive elements.

+### 💡Every Identifier you need is in the `constants.js` file.

 To add test identifiers, use the `data-testid` attribute.
 To find the identifiers you'll need, you can check the test spec files in the `tests` directory.